sebinjude/Generic-ML-Classifier-/README.md

 * Any null value in the test as well as train csv has been regarded as 0.
 * The headers of the input csv should be the same as the feature names used while training the model.
 * This ML Pipeline only supports ML models generated as _**PMML**_ _(Predictive Model Markup Language )_ files.
+* As I am giving more importance to the pipeline, I am not including the standalone python code used for the generation of the pmml file included in this project. (_Shall share upload to git if required_).

 ## Approach
 The project is split into 2 sub modules, one kafka-producer and stream-classifier.